Sherv01/semantic-similarity-model/README.md

 # Semantic Similarity Project

 This repository contains starter code for a semantic similarity project, which explores vector-based representations of word semantics.
 The project calculates the similarity between words using cosine similarity and evaluates the model's performance on a set of test questions.

-Authors: **Shervin Darmanki Farahani**, **Michael Guerzhoy**
-Last Modified: **December 3, 2023**
+This project is part of ESC180 (Introduction to Computer Programming at the University of Toronto.

 ---